 Mr. Haber has also been the mediator for hundreds of preference and fraudulent conveyance lawsuits seeking recovery of varying amounts from as low as $10,000 to as high as $19 million.
 They span a wide variety of industries and include cases such as Delphi Automotive Systems, WP Steel, Greenwich Sentry Partners, Quebecor World (USA), Tower Manufacturing, Value City Department Stores, BearingPoint, Ultimate Electronics and Penn Traffic.
-He was recently named to the panel of mediators in the Kodak case.
+He was recently named to the panel of mediators in the Lehman Brothers case for claims arising out of defaulted mortgages, as well as the panels of mediators for avoidance actions in the Kodak and Residential Capital cases.
 Mr. Haber also serves as a member of the American Arbitration Association Roster of Neutrals and the MWI Bankruptcy & Finance Panel.

 Recent matters handled by Mr. Haber include: